Meet the Board of Directors

-Our Board of Directors leads our 5 core teams and 2 subcommittees composed of over 1,000 organizers around the globe!
+Our Board of Directors lead our 8 core teams and sub-commitee, composed of over 2,000 organizers around the globe!

-Vihaan is a sophomore at Thomas Jefferson High School, in Alexandria, Virginia.
+Vihaan is a senior at Thomas Jefferson High School, in Alexandria, Virginia.
 He is an active member of his school's Model United Nations and Ethics Bowl teams where he has developed a passion for speaking and learning about current events.
-He also co-founded an initiative called Speak to Empower (STEP), which helps young underprivileged students learn about public speaking.
-He is also Executive Managing Editor for Lenses, a platform where teens voice their opinions through journalism and articles written by teens for teens.
+He also co-founded an initiative called Speak to Empower (STEP), which helps young students learn about public speaking.
+He is also Editor in Chief for Lenses, a platform where teens voice their opinions through journalism and articles written by teens for teens.
 As Operations Director for YCAT, he is able to be a change maker and advocate for climate reform while also working to foster a environmentally aware teen population.

-Victoria is a sophomore at Thomas Jefferson High School.
+Victoria is a senior at Thomas Jefferson High School.
 She is on her school’s varsity volleyball team and policy debate team.
-In addition to YCAT, Victoria has participated in invasive species removal, stream monitoring, and trash pickup events.
-She is also the Director of Social Media for BranchOut! which empowers students to explore STEM.
-During her free time, she enjoys singing, reading, and watching cdramas and is always up to giving book or show recs!
-Victoria was drawn to YCAT for its youth led advocacy and intersectional initiatives and is excited to be a part of this movement for change.
+In addition to joining YCAT, Victoria has explored her passion for aquatic ecology through participating in invasive species removal, stream monitoring, trash pickup events, and performing research.
+During her free time, she enjoys reading, singing, and watching cdramas.
+She is always up to giving book or show recs!
+Victoria was drawn to YCAT for its youth-led advocacy and intersectional initiatives and is excited to be a part of this movement for change.

 Lavanya is a junior at Charter Oak High School, CA. She is an avid reader, an enthusiastic hiker, and she loves to play basketball.
 In her free time, Lavanya also volunteers for several humanitarian clubs and feminist organisations.
 She is incredibly passionate about climate justice; her passion was evoked when she witnessed the drought and wildfires in California.
 One of her biggest goals is to empower youth and urge global restoration.